gisquick/gisquick-doc/user-manual/before-publishing.rst

 on Gisquick platform.
 It is also assumed that the user has a project with the required layers ready in QGIS and wants to publish it.
+To learn more about creating projects in QGIS, see official QGIS documentation at https://www.qgis.org/en/docs/index.html.

 .. _creating-account: